KxSystems/arrowkdb/docs/reference.md

 - `DECIMAL128_AS_DOUBLE` - Flag indicating whether to override the default type mapping for the Arrow decimal128 datatype and instead represent it as a double (9h).
 Long, default 0.
 - `NULL_MAPPING` - Sub-directory of null mapping datatypes and values.
 See [here](null-mapping.md) for more details.
+- `ARROW_CHUNK_ROWS` - The number of rows to include in each arrow array.
+If the total rows in the kdb data are greater then the kdb lists are chunked into the arrow IPC writer.

 ```q
 q)f1:.arrowkdb.fd.field[`int_field;.arrowkdb.dt.int64[]]